Netflix/atlas/atlas-wiki/src/main/resources/Stack-Language.md

 it is important to note that not all time series will have the same set of tag keys.

 The tags are used to identify a time series, which conceptually is a set of timestamp value pairs.
-Here is a simplifed data set shown as a table:
+Here is a simplified data set shown as a table:

 | name        | app   | node   | values                         |
 |-------------|-------|--------|--------------------------------|